skip to main content

 The period is the most effective punctuation mark in clear, concise writing.
 It should be the most common mark on the page.
 But consistent, correct use of other marks also is important.
 Excessive use of commas, parentheses, semicolons and dashes may signal long or complicated sentences.

-For guidelines for using punctuation, see punctuation in the King County Editorial Style Manual.
+For more guidelines on using punctuation, see punctuation and entries for specific punctuation marks in the King County Editorial Style Manual: period, comma, hyphen, quotation marks.

 To King County Editorial Style Manual